 I have to make this again…and certainly will not wait until March 17th of next year.
 This is going to be a regular rotation in my kitchen and I’ve already made a 2nd variation that I’ll share soon…one made with Guinness, oatmeal, brown sugar and some orange zest.

 If I hadn’t messed up royally and forgotten the butter (!)
 I would offer it up on Monday…but I need to make it again and review it with ALL the ingredients.
 Oops.

-PIN ‘ Irish Soda Bread with Tart Cherries’
+PIN IT! ‘ Irish Soda Bread with Tart Cherries’

-- 1 Stick (8 tablespoons) unsalted butter, chilled and cut into 8 slices
+- 8 ounces butter chilled and cut into 8 slices

 For the glaze:

 - 2 tablespoons butter melted

 - 2 tablespoons buttermilk